donuthack/Hosts/README.md

 * [`Anti Social`](https://github.com/Cybo1927/Hosts.txt/blob/master/Anti%20Social) - Block social sites

 ## Contribution
-To contribute to any of the blocklists create a new [`Issue`](https://github.com/Cybo1927/Hosts/issues)
+To contribute to any of the blocklists create a new [`Issue`](https://github.com/Cybo1927/Hosts/issues) and choose from an existing template or create a new one

 ## Support